Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ## 2. The Tangerine Group Homepage

 Once you have joined or have been given access at least one group, you will see buttons representing each group.
-Click a group button to work in it.
+Click a group button to enter into that group to work in it.
 Once you are inside a group, your screen (as in the example below) will present several options:

 ![](.//media/image21.png)&nbsp;

 In Tangerine, all instruments are referred to as ***Assessments***.
-You can either:
+You
+can:

-1. Create a new assessment; or
+1. Create a new assessment (see below).

-2. Import an assessment.
+2. Import an assessment from another group (see below).

+3. Add collaborating users.

-You can add users by entering their account names into the text fields under ‘***Admins***’ and ‘***Members***.’
+You can add collaborating users by entering their account names into the text fields under ‘***Admins***’ and ‘***Members***.’
 Admin users have all privileges for editing, deleting and duplicating instruments.
-Member users, also known as ‘readers’, can only simulate (run) assessments, download their results files (.csv files), and print contents.
+Member users, also known as ‘readers’, can only simulate (run) assessments, download their results files (.csv files), and print out instrument contents.
 To add a user into either role, enter the user’s name in the text field and click the ‘+’ button.
 Enter your password to confirm.

+Recall that user names are case-sensitve.
+If you see an error when trying to add a user to your group, confirm the exact spelling of the username with the user, and ask them to confirm that they have logged in on the Tangerine server you are using.

 ### 2.1 Changing your Group’s Language